asalgado27/final-project/README.md

 Developers: Adrian Salgado, Sophia Xu, Alicia Xin

 7 billions years into the future, Earth is now dangerously close to the sun.
-The surface is no longer inhabitable for humans, but thankfully your ancestors from hundreds of generations ago built a bunker at the center of the earth.
-But now that the sun is too close and the bunker will not be safe for long.
-With the knowledge of the way out long lost, it is now up to you to find a way back through the Earth and into the cosmos.
+The surface is no longer inhabitable for humans, but thankfully, hundreds of generations ago, your ancestors built a bunker at the center of the earth.
+But now that the sun is so close, the bunker will not be safe for long.
+With the knowledge of a way out long lost, it is now up to you to find a way back through the Earth and into the cosmos.

 Your Journey